CHCS - Center for Health Care Strategies

 The increase in Medicaid primary care rates mandated under health care reform offers a potentially powerful tool that states can use to bolster the delivery system and enhance access to and quality of primary care.
 Increased reimbursement also presents states with critical opportunities to implement advanced primary care payment models, and to align access, quality, and payment standards across Medicaid, its multiple delivery systems, and other public (e.g., the new insurance exchanges) and private payers.

 With support from The Commonwealth Fund, the Center for Health Care Strategies (CHCS) developed Leveraging the Medicaid Primary Care Rate Increase to help states use the change in rates to drive improvements in access, quality, and payment reform.
-CHCS is working with Medicaid agencies and health plans from Arkansas, Colorado, Minnesota, New York, Oregon, Massachusetts, and Rhode Island, along with the Centers for Medicare & Medicaid Services (CMS), on effectively implementing the two-year rate increase.
-The initiative is designed to help Medicaid stakeholders:
+CHCS worked with Medicaid agencies and health plans from Arkansas, Colorado, Minnesota, New York, Oregon, Massachusetts, and Rhode Island, along with the Centers for Medicare & Medicaid Services (CMS), on effectively implementing the two-year rate increase.
+The initiative sought to help these states:

 • Leverage the rate increase to maintain and/or expand the Medicaid PCP network;